 The Department Of Justice’s 2011 Formal Opinion On The Federal Wire Act

 The Federal Wire Act was drafted in a time before the Internet and therefore didn’t lay claim to anything it could not have possibly understood or predicted.
 In September of 2011 the Department of Justice laid a formal opinion in the matter of the Federal Wire Act’s out-of-date terminology and further defined its meaning to apply across the internet as well.
-This made owning an online gambling business within the US illegal.
+This made owning an online gambling business within the US illegal in the past.
 However, it didn’t make all forms of online gambling illegal and instead was clarified in the same formal opinion to apply to sports betting alone.
 This opened up online casino businesses and poker rooms to the states that would legally sanction such online gambling businesses.
+Later on in 2018, the Federal Wire Act came into question upon the rescission of PASPA, it was clarified that the Wire Act would only prevent the occurrence of state-regulated online sportsbooks from accepting wagers from outside of their state, whether the wager is from another U.S. state, territory, or country.

 What Was The Impact Of The DOJ Formal Opinion Of 2011 On US Gambling Laws?